-Urosepsis is a term used to describe a type of sepsis that is caused by an infection in the urinary tract.
-It is a complication often caused by urinary tract infections that are not treated quickly or properly.
+Urosepsis is a term to describe a type of sepsis that can be the result of an infection in the urinary tract.
+A person with urosepsis will likely have symptoms of a UTI.

 Urosepsis is a serious complication of a urinary tract infection (UTI) that requires immediate medical care to avoid a possible life-threatening event.
 Anyone experiencing the symptoms of urosepsis should seek emergency medical attention.